Kindling/react-tinymce-mention/README.md

 React.render(<App />, document.getElementById('id'));
 ```

-In the simplest case, only `dataSource` and a `delimiter` is required; the list containing @mention matches is rendered with a default set of components that you can hijack via stylesheet classes.
+In the simplest case, only `dataSource` and a `delimiter` is required; the list containing `@mention` matches is rendered with a default set of components that you can hijack via stylesheet classes.
+See `examples/simple` for a working example.

 ### Advanced Use Case
 ```javascript